Please check out «Setup a WireGuard client using systemd-networkd» to learn about client-side configuration of your Linux machine.

 There are couple of things to note:

 /24network mask is used, systemd-networkd will automatically add a route for the whole network to be routed via the WireGuard tunnel.
-Without that mask, it'd be up to a user to configure proper routing.
+Without that mask, it'd be up to a user to properly configure routing on the system.

-IPMasqueradeare only needed if the server is expected to be used as a gateway to the Internet.
-Without these options, it'd be up to a user to configure the firewall.
+IPMasqueradesetting is only needed if the server is expected to be used as a gateway to the Internet.
+Without this option, it'd be up to a user to properly configure the firewall.

 When both the network device and the network are configured, the only remained